cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     - "/images/1400tcf.jpg"
     - "/images/kgh-588.png"
     - "/images/mwc.jpg"
     content: 'Our two most recent shows, Pineapples & Thorns and Married 2 Clash, are the spiritual successors of our three previous podcasts: The Clash Files, Kent Greenhouse, and Married with Clash.'
     button:
       enable: true
       label: Listen & learn more
-      link: "podcasts"
+      link: podcasts
   - title: We offer 10+ clans in Clash of Clans, Clash Royale, & more.
     images:
     - "/images/clancastlec.png"